ritza-co/abbey/article.md

 }
 ```

-Run the following command for Carol to access the DynamoDB table, but use the access key and secret key returned in the session credentials:
+Run the following command for Carol to access the DynamoDB table, but use the access key and secret key returned in the session credentials above:

 ```bash
 AWS_ACCESS_KEY_ID='<Session access key>' AWS_SECRET_ACCESS_KEY='<Session secret access key>' AWS_SESSION_TOKEN='<Session token></Session>' aws dynamodb scan --table-name Person --region eu-west-1
 ```

-Be sure not to remove newlines from your session token or the command wail.
+Be sure to remove newlines from your session token or the command will fail.
 The output should be:

 ```bash
 {